 The following is the procedure to be followed by a student seeking an avenue of appeal for cases in which the student feels an evaluation was prejudicial or capricious.

-All appeals must be made within ten business days of the evaluation; final grades must be appealed within ten business days of the regular semester following the term for which the final grade was reported.
+All complaints must be submitted in full (including documentation) within ten class days of the regular semester following the term in which the grade was reported.
 Fall and Spring semesters are considered 'regular' semesters, for the purposes of this policy.
 Any attempt to carry the appeal outside of the procedure set forth may negate the entire appeals process for that case.

 Reviewed: Winter 1996